Mandaris-LLC/react-native-navigation-full-circle/README.md

 this.navigator.push({
   screen: 'example.ScreenThree', // unique ID registered with Navigation.registerScreen
   title: undefined, // navigation bar title of the pushed screen (optional)
-  passProps: {}, // simple serializable object that will pass as props to the pushed component (optional)
+  passProps: {}, // simple serializable object that will pass as props to the pushed screen (optional)
   animated: true, // does the push have transition animation or does it happen immediately (optional)
   backButtonTitle: undefined, // override the back button title (optional)
   navigatorStyle: {} // override the navigator style for the pushed screen (optional)